MadathaGanesh/Issue-Tracker-application/README.md

 This web application is used to track the issues and used to solve some real time problems HTML is used to design a web page
 Javascript is used to make the web application dynamically .
-CSS is used for Styling the wewb application
+CSS is used for Styling the web application